 The standards also describe that the working load limit (WLL) of a tiedown is established based on the manufacturer's certification affixed to this device.
-In the absence of this certification, the standards prescribe an implicit working load limit (WLL) value for this tiedown.
+In the absence of this certification, the standards prescribe a default working load limit (WLL) value for this tiedown.
+Example: A 75-mm (3") wide synthetic webbing tiedown might be certified by the manufacturer for a WLL of 2,268 kg (5,000 lbs) based on certification test results, whereas the Regulation specifies a WLL of 1,360 kg (3,000 lbs) for a similar tiedown that is not certified by the manufacturer.